sandhyaparna/Data-Science/Natural Language Processing/Overview.md

 #### BERT (Bidirectional Encoder Representations from Transformers)
 * BERT uses Transformer - an attention based model with positional encodings to represent word positions
 * BERT is the first unsupervised, deeply bidirectional system for pre-training NLP.
 It is designed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context.
 As a result, the pre-trained BERT model can be fine-tuned with just one additional output layer to create state-of-the-art models for a wide range of NLP tasks.
+* BERT produces 768 dimensional vector for each word based on their context.
+A single word with multiple meanings will have different vectors.
+* LEARNING PROCESS: Let's see how BERT learns these contextualized word representations.
+Words from a passage of text are input into a BERT model.
+Then one of the tokens in the passage is masked with a special MASK token.
+The model is trained to predict what the mask was.
+An extra layer is added where the output is the probabilities of the missing word being every single word in the vocabulary.
+Here we can see that the true missing word debate gets a probability output of the model of 0.7.
+In the process of learning to correctly predict the masked word, the model learns word representations here in blue.
 * BERT represents inputs as subwords and learns embeddings from subwords
 *